 When you first start planning for website translation, you probably think about your target markets, selected languages for translation, and the range of content types that need translating.
 But what about your URL structure?
-As a foundational element of website translation, you’ll want to determine your multilingual URL structure strategy early on in the process.
+As a foundational element of website translation and global SEO, you’ll want to determine your multilingual URL structure strategy early on in the process.

 After all, both users and search engines make assumptions about your website and your brand based on the structure and format of your URLs.
 And the approach you take will most likely be replicated across all markets, so you need to consider the languages you’re planning to translate into in the short term plus the languages you plan to support in 2 to 3 years’ time.